gursher16/Playground_Tetris/README.md

 ### Playground_Tetris

-A simple, console based tetris game.
+A simple console based tetris game.
-Inspired by javidx9 (https://www.youtube.com/channel/UC-yuWVUplUJZvieEligKBkA) a.k.a OneLoneCoder a.k.a The Bob Ross of programming.
+Inspired by javidx9 (https://www.youtube.com/channel/UC-yuWVUplUJZvieEligKBkA) a.k.a OneLoneCoder.
 The main motive of this small project was to practice arrays.

 To compile, simply navigate to the *src/com/playground/tetris* folder using the command line interface and enter the following command:
 ```